andresporras3423/bookstore-react/README.md

 - Add redux elements to the project: actions, reducers, types.
 - Using dispatch to add books.
 - Define two actions: create books and remove books.
 - Initialize the list of books with 4 books.
-Using math.random() for the books id.
+Using Math.random() for the book's id.
-- Using Provider in the index.js
+- Using Provider in the index.js.

 # Build with